 Rain Or Shine

-All of the artisans booths are covered by tents so the fickle Pacific Northwest rain can’t stop the Night Market.
-Last year, it snowed during the Holiday Market adding an other-worldly feel.
+All of the artisan’s booths are covered by tents so the fickle Pacific Northwest rain can’t stop the Night Market.
+Sometimes it even snows during the Holiday Market adding an other-worldly feel.
 Morgan says rain has never been an issue because the event is nestled between multi-story buildings with trees for protection.

 “Night Market is a very different way to experience Bellingham compared to other events.
 It showcases Bellingham’s hyper-creative community,” explains Morgan.
-“Its placemaking and its activating our downtown in a positive way.
-It promotes as strong sense of connection and camaraderie within our community and is welcoming to visitors.
+“Its placemaking and it’s activating our downtown in a positive way.
+It promotes a strong sense of connection and camaraderie within our community and is welcoming to visitors.
 We purposely¬†create delight and surprise to take you out of your element.”

 My family and I love to take the night off, roam freely and safely throughout the market, indulging in food, shopping and entertainment, each at our own pace.
 There is something to interest everyone and not a second for boredom.
 We go every month because each night is a new, vibrant, memorable experience where we can connect with friends and all the things we love about the real Bellingham community.